borteo/neat-starter/src/posts/good-bad-ugly-remote-work.md

 Of course, there might still be distractions from partners, kids, or furry friends at home, but that's a whole different adventure for another day!

+<div align="center">❉</div>

 So, take these tips to heart and transform your remote work culture into a thriving, enjoyable environment for you and your beloved colleagues.
-Happy trails, partners! 🤠✨
+Happy trails, partners! 🤠🏕️